 Should I buy a cheap phono preamp?

-Sure, but only if it suits your use case and you understand the relationship between price and performance.
+Sure, but only if you understand the inescapable relationship between price and performance, which is especially obvious with ‘small signal’ audio, like vinyl.

-There is enormous variation among phono preamplifiers.
-Cheap phono preamps really only serve the function of adding vinyl playback to affordable systems that don’t already have it.
-If this is your use case and you don’t mind the ordinary performance guaranteed by cheap phono preamplifiers, then I have no issue with that and support customers purchasing one.
+Cheap = cheap, and cheap phono preamps really only serve the function of adding vinyl playback to affordable systems that don’t already have it, where sound quality doesn’t matter.
+If this is your use case and you don’t mind the ordinary performance delivered by cheap phono preamplifiers, then no problem, I have no issue with that.

 What constitutes ‘cheap’?
 For me, anything under $300 is not worth buying, unless you literally cannot save up for anything better, or it’s for background music use only.
 Spending $500 – $1000 brings improved performance, but should be approached with caution.
 Between $1K and $3K, things improve significantly and over $3K there is potential to acheive really excellent perforce, especially when looking at pre-owned gear.